 Regular cache maintenance can contribute to a smoother and more efficient iPad experience overall.

-Will clearing app cache delete my app data?
+Will clearing the app cache delete my app data?

-How often should I clear app cache on my iPad?
+How often should I clear the app cache on my iPad?